 The ECU's harassment investigation begins with a conference at which an attorney from the unit meets with the parties to the dispute with the twin aims of investigating the harassment complaint and attempting to mediate a resolution of the outstanding issues.
-Since March 2020, harassment investigation conferences have been conducted online unless the parties request otherwise.
-The shift to virtual conferences has made the process more accessible, efficient, and cost effective for all parties.
+Most conferences are now conducted virtually which has made the process more accessible, efficient, and cost effective for all parties.

 ECU also handles all phases of administrative litigation on behalf of ORA to enforce compliance with Agency orders.
-Administrative litigation is initiated by ECU's referral of a matter to the DHCR Office of Legal Affairs' Hearings Unit.
+Administrative litigation is initiated by ECU's referral of a matter to the DHCR Office of Legal Affairs Hearings Unit.
 The majority of these matters are settled by the ECU agreeing that the landlord will pay a civil penalty and achieve compliance within a certain time period.
 In cases where such settlements are not reached, ECU attorneys participate in pre-hearing conferences conducted by the Hearings Unit.
 Where a matter is still not able to be settled after a pre-hearing conference, the ECU participates in a full evidentiary hearing before the Hearings Unit.

-From April 1, 2021 - March 31, 2022, more than \$337,000 in fines were imposed as a result of ECU proceedings.
+From April 1, 2022 - March 31, 2023, more than \$160,000 in civil penalties were imposed as a result of ECU proceedings.

-INSPECTIONS UNIT - Conducts field inspections of housing accommodations throughout the five counties of New York City as well as Rockland, Westchester and Nassau counties.
-Field inspections are conducted to examine and evaluate housing conditions and to obtain or verify information pertinent to the disposition of applications filed by landlords or tenants under the provisions of various rent control and rent stabilization laws and regulations.
-During the past fiscal year, ORA conducted over 4,500 inspections related to rent regulated housing accommodations.
+• INSPECTIONS UNIT - Conducts field inspections of housing accommodations throughout the five counties of New York City as well as Rockland, Westchester, Nassau Counties, the City of Kingston, and including any other counties in New York State that opt-in to the Emergency Tenant Protection Act.
+These field inspections are conducted to examine and evaluate housing conditions, and to obtain or verify information pertinent to the disposition of applications filed by landlords or tenants under the provisions of various rent control and rent stabilization laws and regulations.
+During the past fiscal year, ORA conducted over 4,300 inspections related to rent regulated housing accommodations.